mig82/visualizer-and-git/README.md

 ### Notes
 * Vis appears to be capable of re-creating the directories under `resources/i18n` so no need to keep those.

+## Other Candidates for Ignoring

+The following is a list of files I've seen Visualizer update on it's own without good reason and so I've yet to validate whether these can be `.gitignore` or not.

+These files where updated just by opening a project:

+* projectProperties.json
+* modules/KonySyncLib.js
+* modules/kony_sdk.js

+These files were updated by selecting a different environment/cloud in the `Project Settings>Mobile Fabric>MobileFabric Environment` menu option in Visualizer:

+* projectprop.xml
+* context.properties
+* defaults/defaults.properties